How do You LOL in Other Languages?

 Human laughter is languageless and universal – and while we all have our own distinctive sound, we all share pretty much the same involuntary set of noises and motions.
 Belly laughs, wheezing laughs that leave you breathless and teary-eyed – down to little stuttered giggles that you fight to hold back.

 In English, when laughter is written phonetically, “hahaha” or “heehee” are the most commonly written variants.
-It’s instantly recognisable and onomatopoeic – it even makes you simulate the act in pronouncing it!
+It’s instantly recognisable and onomatopoeic – it even makes you simulate the act of pronouncing it!

-Because of the universal traits that we all share, all languages have a tendency to write it in the same phonetic way.
+Because of the universal traits that we all share, all languages tend to write it in the same phonetic way.
 In Castilian Spanish, the letter j is pronounced similarly to h in English – so “jajaja” is a homologue of “hahaha”.
 It’s the same with “xaxaxa” in Greek and Russian.

 So how would you lol in other parts of the world?